sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 * Modular coding, i.e. make each function do one thing and do it well.
 It’s easier to compose and test minimal, single-purpose functions.
 * Test a function before you write another one!
 * Comment a lot and add doc strings once you have a functioning function.
 Future you will be so happy.
 * Use informative names for your variables.
 Function names should be verbs while instances should be nouns or noun phrases.
 In general, avoid short abbreviations.
+Single letters (i, n, ...) are typically reserved for counting variables.
 * Once you're a seasoned python-er, keep your style up to standard by reading 'best practices' (eg [link](https://www.memonic.com/user/pneff/folder/python/id/1bufp))